Skip to content

 6. Service Levels and Support

-Company shall use commercially reasonable efforts to ensure the Software is available 99.5% of the time in any given calendar month, excluding scheduled maintenance windows (of which Company shall give reasonable advance notice) and circumstances beyond Company’s reasonable control.
+Company shall use commercially reasonable efforts to ensure the Software is available 99.5% of the time in any given calendar month, excluding scheduled maintenance windows and circumstances beyond Company’s reasonable control.

 Company shall provide technical support during Business Hours (09:00–17:30 UK time, Monday to Friday, excluding UK public holidays).
 The specific support tier and response times applicable to Customer shall be set out in the Order Form.